speedment/speedment-doc/pages/maven.md

 }
 ```

-Here is the custom TypeMapper:
+Here is the custom TypeMapper that will convert a database String column value to the Gender class and vice versa:

 ``` java
 public final class StringToGenderMapper implements TypeMapper<String, Gender> {